danmurf/urlshortener/README.md

 ```
 ## Testing

 PHPUnit, Selenium and the Firefox webdriver are used for testing.
-These will all need to be installed and configured correctly to run the tests.
+These will all need to be installed and configured to run the tests.
+Note: running the tests will also clear the development database.